World Organisation for Animal Health (OIE) stated on April 21, 2020:

 The Food Safety Authority of Ireland (FSAI) notes, “Thorough cooking will kill the virus.”

 Bear in mind, the FSAI is referring to someone who may be unknowingly infected and touches the raw food causing transmission of the virus.
-It is not referring to the meat or vegetables as the source of SARS-CoV-2 virus.
+It is not referring to the meat as the source of SARS-CoV-2 virus.

 Overall, the same practices that were recommended before are still the same as before the pandemic.